Understanding Backorders in techOMS [Information]

 • If the inventory becomes sufficient for all the order's items, techOMS automatically allocates them.

-• If not, the order will remain as backordered until further inventory is received.
+• Otherwise, the order remains backordered until more inventory is received.

 NOTE: To illustrate how this works, consider an order with SKU A and SKU B on backorder.
 If the inventory for SKU A is positively adjusted, triggering the allocation process, but SKU B still lacks sufficient inventory, the entire order will be skipped.
 This is because both SKU A and SKU B need to be available for the order to be fulfilled.